DSACMS/repo-scaffolder/README.md

 ⚠  =  Warn

-Tiers of level 1 thru 4 have repolinter.json file in their projects.
-Tier1 has detailed configuration of all the rules.
+Tiers of level 0 thru 4 have repolinter.json file in their projects.
+Tier0 has detailed configuration of all the rules.
 All the other tiers extends their previous tiers and has only the `rule` and the `level` configuration.

 Sample commands to run with the given repolinter.json path:

 ```
-repolinter lint .
+repolinter lint . # Runs on target directory

-repolinter lint tier4/\{\{cookiecutter.project_slug\}\}
+repolinter lint . --config path/to/repolinter.json # Use if the repolinter config is not in the root dir

 ```

 #### Automated repolinter actions